TheoBr/lowcard/README.md

 ## Technical decisions

-- Create React App used for ease
+- Create React App used for ease of setup
 - StyledComponents was used over Tailwind
   - I'm more familiar with StyledComponents
   - Wanted to start a new SC project from scratch using some new patterns, v happy with it
+- Custom `useLocalStorage` hook to act as pseudo-backend

+## Known issues

+- local storage doesn't push updates
+  - Bad if >1 window open and changes are made to saved cards
+  - i.e. add 3 cards in chat with card creator window open, delete one card in creator window, 3 new cards vanish

 ## Things I Didn't Get To